The Affordable Care Act returns to the Supreme Court in the shadow of a pandemic

 If the high court, with a newly strengthened conservative majority, were to overturn the law following this week’s oral arguments, health insurance would collapse for at least 23 million Americans.
 Nearly 11 million would lose coverage through marketplaces created under the ACA to sell private health plans, usually with federal subsidies, to people who cannot get affordable benefits through a job.
 And about 12 million, insured because of Medicaid expansions in all but a dozen states, could find that coverage disappear.

 According to health policy specialists, the consequences would ripple significantly beyond those losing their insurance outright.
 Flu shots, cancer screenings and other preventive care — including the cost of administering a coronavirus vaccine once it exists — would no longer be free of charge.
 Older customers would pay higher insurance rates.
-Young adults no longer could stay on their parent’s insurance policies through their mid-20s.
+Young adults no longer could stay on their parents’ insurance policies through their mid-20s.
 And most health plans no longer would be required to cover as many types of care.

 “Overturning the ACA would affect almost everyone, one way or another,” said Larry Levitt, senior vice president of the Kaiser Family Foundation, a nonpartisan health policy group.
 It would “put the health system into chaos and the political system into chaos, as well,” he said.